Skip to main content

 Prism currently supports these DAWs in ARA mode:

-If you are not using one of these DAWs, then the next section if for you.
+If you are not using one of these DAWs, then you can skip this section.

 Cubase has nicely integrated Prism into its UI in the place where its built-in audio and midi editors go.
 Not all DAWs will embed Prism this way, others, will put Prism in a stand-alone window (especially if in non-ARA mode).